Connecting

 Acres of land actively managed & conserved

-We celebrate the natural and cultural legacy of the San Diego River through the creation and stewardship of parks, trails, education centers, and open spaces along its 52-mile pathway from the mountains to the ocean while promoting appreciation and stewardship of this incredible treasure and its wildlife.
+We celebrate the natural and cultural legacy of the San Diego River through the creation and stewardship of parks, trails, education centers, and open spaces along its 52-mile pathway from the mountains to the ocean while promoting appreciation and understanding of this incredible treasure and its wildlife.

 Two men work with rakes to take care of and preserve the land along the San Diego River